open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         net.ipv4.tcp_wmem=4096 65536 16777216
         net.ipv4.tcp_mem=8388608 8388608 16777216

-5. Now run command /sbin/sysctl -p to activate the new configuration, or just restart your MCU machine.
+5. Now run command /sbin/sysctl -p to activate the new configuration, or just restart your OWT server machine.

 6. You can run command "ulimit -a" to make sure the new setting in limits.conf is correct as you set.

-### 2.3.3 Install the MCU package {#Conferencesection2_3_3}
+### 2.3.3 Install the OWT server package {#Conferencesection2_3_3}

 On the server machine, directly unarchive the package file.